madphysicist/imprint/doc/introduction.rst

 including the generation of all content, so errors and inconsistencies could be found quickly and easily.

+RepGen went on to become Electronic New Technology Report (eNTR) #1518805444 at NASA.
 Imprint is a philosophical child of RepGen.
 It does not share any of the old code, but it does provide a significantly improved version of the same sort of flexibility as its inspiration.

 .. _introduction-next: